tonaljs/tonal/README.md

 ## What

 Tonal itself is built from a collection of [modules]().
-Some of they are exposed in the `tonal` facade that can be installed via npm: `npm i tonal`.
+Some of they are exposed in the `tonal` package that can be installed via npm: `npm i tonal`.
 Some others must be required explicitly, like scales: `npm i tonal-scales`

-### Modules included in `tonal` facade
+### Modules included in `tonal` package

 #### [tonal-note]()
   - [noteName](): get the note name